DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 - Includes all Delivery Team Admin permissions for all Delivery Projects in the programme.
 - Can create new Delivery Projects in the programme.
-- Can edit programme details in the ADP Portal.
+- Can edit programme details for programmes they administrator in the ADP Portal.
 - Can invite/add other admins to the programmes they administer.